Bank OZK (NASDAQ:OZK) to Issue Quarterly Dividend of $0.37

 Bank OZK (NASDAQ:OZK – Get Free Report) announced a quarterly dividend on Monday, October 2nd, Zacks reports.
-Investors of record on Friday, October 13th will be given a dividend of 0.37 per share on Friday, October 20th.
+Stockholders of record on Friday, October 13th will be given a dividend of 0.37 per share on Friday, October 20th.
 This represents a $1.48 annualized dividend and a dividend yield of 4.23%.
-The ex-dividend date of this dividend is Thursday, October 12th.
-This is an increase from Bank OZK’s previous quarterly dividend of $0.36.
+The ex-dividend date is Thursday, October 12th.
+This is a positive change from Bank OZK’s previous quarterly dividend of $0.36.

-Bank OZK has raised its dividend by an average of 10.3% annually over the last three years and has increased its dividend annually for the last 27 consecutive years.
-Bank OZK has a dividend payout ratio of 25.2% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect Bank OZK to earn $5.75 per share next year, which means the company should continue to be able to cover its $1.44 annual dividend with an expected future payout ratio of 25.0%.
+Bank OZK has increased its dividend payment by an average of 10.3% annually over the last three years and has increased its dividend annually for the last 27 consecutive years.
+Bank OZK has a dividend payout ratio of 25.2% meaning its dividend is sufficiently covered by earnings.
+Equities research analysts expect Bank OZK to earn $5.75 per share next year, which means the company should continue to be able to cover its $1.44 annual dividend with an expected future payout ratio of 25.0%.

-Several equities analysts have recently weighed in on the company.
-Truist Financial lowered their price target on Bank OZK from $46.00 to $40.00 and set a “hold” rating on the stock in a report on Wednesday, September 27th.
-Morgan Stanley increased their target price on Bank OZK from $35.00 to $42.00 and gave the company an “equal weight” rating in a report on Wednesday, September 27th.
-Stephens boosted their price target on Bank OZK from $45.00 to $48.00 and gave the company an “equal weight” rating in a research note on Monday, July 24th.
-Finally, StockNews.com upgraded shares of Bank OZK from a “sell” rating to a “hold” rating in a research note on Thursday, September 28th.
-Six analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $40.67.
+OZK has been the topic of several research reports.
+Morgan Stanley lifted their price objective on shares of Bank OZK from $35.00 to $42.00 and gave the stock an “equal weight” rating in a research report on Wednesday, September 27th.
+Truist Financial lowered their price target on shares of Bank OZK from $46.00 to $40.00 and set a “hold” rating on the stock in a report on Wednesday, September 27th.
+Stephens increased their price objective on Bank OZK from $45.00 to $48.00 and gave the company an “equal weight” rating in a report on Monday, July 24th.
+Finally, StockNews.com upgraded Bank OZK from a “sell” rating to a “hold” rating in a research note on Thursday, September 28th.
+Six analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $40.67.

 About Bank OZK